 For those going it on their own, The Riverwalk idles its way along the Brisbane River from New Farm to the CBD and is a good jumping-off point.
 Stretch your legs after your long flight and explore Brisbane on foot from this picturesque riverside thoroughfare.

-If you’re an art or history buff, head to Queensland Art Gallery and Gallery of Modern Art (QAGOMA), Queensland Museum or the Museum of Brisbane.
-All offer a unique look at local life through the lens or the easel, and many showcase Aboriginal art and history, something very central to Brisbane’s identity.
+If you’re an art or history buff, head to the Queensland Art Gallery and Gallery of Modern Art (QAGOMA), Queensland Museum, or the Museum of Brisbane.
+All offer a unique look at local life through the lens of the easel, and many showcase Aboriginal art and history, something very central to Brisbane’s identity.

 Rest your feet with a bit of peace and quiet in the city’s many parks.
-New Farm Park, Roma Street Parkland, Brisbane City Botanic Gardens, South Bank Parklands and Kangaroo Point Cliffs Park all offer an oasis to get away from it all, a stone’s throw from the city.
+New Farm Park, Roma Street Parkland, Brisbane City Botanic Gardens (Brisbane Botanic Gardens), South Bank Parklands, Kangaroo Point Cliffs Park, and King George Square all offer an oasis to get away from it all, a stone’s throw from the Brisbane city hall.

-The shopping scene in Brisbane is fantastic, so head to the Queen Street Mall for some deals, or simply to people watch.
-It’s the heart of the CBD, and where many commuters head to for the daily grind.
+The shopping scene in Brisbane is fantastic, so head to the Queen Street Mall for some deals, or simply to people-watch.
+It’s the heart of the CBD, and where many commuters head for the daily grind.

 While it is possible to do this trip on your own (you’ll want to rent a car though), I’d recommend booking a tour which will take the stress out of the day.
 If you do want to do it on your own, you can read through this article for “How To Get to North Stradbroke Island“, and it’s filled with super helpful information!